greenbone/docs/src/glossary.rst

     :term:`GVM` stack is provided by a Linux distribution, it is build from the Greenbone Community Edition.

+  Greenbone Community Containers
+    Container images that a pre-build on [GitHub](https://github.com/greenbone) and available via [dockerhub](https://hub.docker.com/u/greenbone).
+These
+    images can be used to run the newest versions of the :term:`Greenbone Community Edition` without having to care about the operating system, compiler and build tool chains.

   Greenbone Enterprise
     Greenbone Enterprise is the `Greenbone product line for on-premises solutions
     <https://www.greenbone.net/en/product-comparison/>`_.